srackham/tabsets.wezterm/README.md

 ## Limitations

-- Tabsets are confined to a single window by design.
+- Tabsets span a single WezTerm window.
 - Panes are recreated with splits; manually resized panes are restored to their default split size.

 ## Installation and Configuration

-Install plugin by adding this to your `wezterm.lua` configuration file:
+Add the following code to your `wezterm.lua` configuration file:

 ```